aaronjmccoy/OUSH/readme.md

 -Print responses in pretty formats, the response objects aren't easy to read as terminal printout

 -Find a way to automate the get/post argument, this could mean writing out a function for each endpoint in the api with strict parameters, but there could also be a creative way to do this we don't know about.

+-Build a library around the existing oush function that extends the api into discrete work flow functions with good documentation instead of one generalized function.